The Waiting Rooms, Warkworth, Northumberland, UK

 - Accommodation is reached by climbing a 15 step metal staircase with dual handrails.

 - Tourist information centre leaflets/books, maps, SATNAV.
 Free WiFi but signal weak due to thickness of walls.

 - Courtesy Welcome pack provided per booking

-- Flatscreen TV with Freeview, DVD player and large selection of DVDs, Radio with CD player
+- Flatscreen TV with Freeview, DVD player and DVDs, CD player/radio.

-- Well equipped kitchen with fridge with a small 3 star freezer compartment, electric oven, microwave, dishwasher, Tassimo coffee machine, bread maker, slow cooker, toaster, cookery books.
+- Well equipped kitchen with fridge with a small 3 star freezer compartment (additional freezer space available by prior arrangement), electric oven, microwave, dishwasher, Tassimo coffee machine, bread maker, 4 slice toaster, cookery books. .
 Tea towels and an apron provided.

-- Please note the cottage does not have a washing machine.
+- Please note the cottage does not have a washing machine but I can offer laundry facilities by prior arrangement.
 Full size ironing board, steam iron.
 Wooden airer and radiator hanger.

 - Picnic basket, thermos flask, blanket and folding chairs.